 Add chopped onions and seasonings, and continue to cook.
 Add chopped parsley, and then cool the gheyma completely until you're ready to assemble.
 Some people like to include pine nuts in their gheyma.
 You can certainly do this, but our family doesn't.

-If you grind it yourself you may grind the spices directly into the meat.
-Otherwise, once you add the super-ground beef to your bulgur, season it right away.
-Then combine it with the soaked bulgur until it's a cohesive mass.
+Next, add your specially ground beef and season it.
+Combine it with the soaked bulgur until it's a cohesive mass.
 Mix in an egg, and then some flour to bind.
 You're ready to assemble!

 Assembly and cooking instructions